Black-bearded flying fox

 The black-bearded flying fox (Pteropus melanopogon) is an endangered species of megabat in the genus Pteropus.
 It is endemic to Indonesia, found on the islands of Ambon, Buru, Seram, Banda, and Yamdena.
 Currently considered monotypic, it formerly included the Aru flying fox and Kei flying fox as subspecies.

 Taxonomy and etymology

 It was described in 1867 by German naturalist Wilhelm Peters based on an individual in the collection of Hermann Schlegel.

-Its species name comes from the New Latin melanin, which is derived from Ancient Greek "mélas", meaning "black", and Ancient Greek pṓgōn, meaning "beard".
+Its species name comes from the Neo-Latin melanin, which is derived from Ancient Greek "mélas", meaning "black", and Ancient Greek pṓgōn, meaning "beard".

 As the genus Pteropus is speciose, it is divided into closely related species groups.
 The black-bearded flying fox is identifier of the melanopogon species group, which also includes the following species: